Parenting Arrangements

 • Arrangements for school holidays,

-When negotiating your Parenting Agreement remember to consider the longevity of the agreement, including what is important to you in how you raise your children.
+When negotiating your Parenting Agreement remember to consider the longevity of the agreement, including what is important to you in how you raise your children, particularly as time passes.

 What Happens When my Ex Doesn’t Follow the Parenting Plan?

 A Parenting Plan is not a legally enforceable agreement.
 This means that if a parent does not follow a Parenting Plan you cannot ask the Court or the police to enforce it.
-However, it is likely to be taken into consideration by the Court in working out what you each considered to be workable and appropriate Parenting Arrangements.
+However, it is likely to be taken into consideration by the Court in working out what you each considered to be workable Parenting Arrangements and in the best interests of the child/ren.

-In non-urgent matters you should try and speak with your former partner and participating in Mediation may help you reach a new Agreement.
+In non-urgent matters you should try and speak with your former partner and to see if you can work things our.
+Participating in Mediation may help you reach a new Agreement.

-If your former partner continues not to follow the Parenting Plan, you may want to consider engaging a Solicitor to formalise your agreement as Consent Orders which are legally binding and enforceable.
+If your former partner continues not to follow the Parenting Plan, you may want to consider engaging a Solicitor to formalise your agreement as Consent Orders which are legally binding and enforceable and therefore not subject to being changed or not followed by the other parent.

 A Solicitor can give you tailored advice about the options available.